stephanBV/django-rest-api-01/README.md

-#### Django Rest API for a todo app deployed on heroku and documented with swagger
+#### Django Rest API for a todo app with JWT auth, unittested, deployed on heroku and documented with swagger

 #### Set up ###
 Git clone this repo.